AP source: FBI searched U. of Delaware in Biden docs probe

 Biden’s Senate records would not be covered by the presidential records act, though prohibitions on mishandling classified information would still apply.

 The White House referred questions to the Justice Department, which declined to comment.
-A representative at the university did not immediately respond to a call seeking comment.
+The University of Delaware also referred questions to the Justice Department.

-The university is the fourth known entity to be searched by the FBI following inspections of his former office at the Penn Biden Center, where records with classified markings were found in a locked closet by Biden’s personal lawyers in November, and more recently of his Delaware homes in Wilmington and Rehoboth Beach.
+The university is the fourth known entity to be searched by the FBI following inspections of his former office at the Penn Biden Center in Washington, where records with classified markings were initially found in a locked closet by Biden’s personal lawyers in November, and more recently of his Delaware homes in Wilmington and Rehoboth Beach.

+Those searches were all done voluntarily and with the consent of Biden’s legal team.

+The FBI took six items that contained documents with classified markings during its January search of the Wilmington home, Biden’s personal lawyer has said.
+Agents did not find classified documents at the Rehoboth Beach property but did take some handwritten notes and other materials relating to Biden’s time as vice president for review.

 Associated Press writers Colleen Long and Seung Min Kim in Washington contributed to this report.